TommySoucy/H3MP/README.md

 As the title says, this is a mod that adds multiplayer to the virtual reality game **Hotdogs, Horseshoes and Handgrenades**.

+## MAIN BUILD - H3 Beta should be set to "None"

 ## IMPORTANT

 - See incompatibilities section below for a list of known incompatible mods and modes.
 - Only report bugs if you don't use any of the mods from the incompatibilities list.
-- Report bugs on the H3VR homebrew discord server's #h3mp-general channel and always send **_full_** output logs.
+- Report bugs in the H3VR homebrew discord server (Look it up on google) and always send **_full_** output logs.
-- Will most probably work with the Main version of the game, but currently only guaranteed to work with "alpha - Mod Safe".
 - If you get "PatchVerify" errors on start up it means either your game or H3MP is the wrong version.
 - Port forward or hosting solution must support both TCP and UDP
+- UPnP will not work if you are behind multiple NATs.
+That means if you computer is connected to the internet through multiple routers.

 ## Manual Installation